Signed in as:

 filler@godaddy.com

-We have several teams competing in Huddersfield and Yorkshire Leagues which is a great opportunity to meet and compete against players from other chess clubs.
+We have several teams competing across Huddersfield, Calderdale, and Yorkshire Leagues which is a great opportunity to meet and compete against players from other chess clubs.

-Matches take place on Saturdays and Wednesdays from September till April and cover both classical and rapid formats.
+Matches take place on Saturdays, Mondays, and Wednesdays from September till June and cover both classical and rapid formats.
 Think you've got what it takes to join our teams?
 Get yourself down to a club night and speak to our organisers.

 Played on Wednesday evenings this is a classical tournament with no handicap.
 This tournament does tend to suit stronger players.